On plus-one generated arrangements of plane conics

 and hence either $n_{2}=0$ or $n_{2}=2$.
-If $n_{2}=0$, then $t_{3}=k(k-1)$ and this is possible if only $k\leq 4$.
-Moreover, arrangements of $k\leq 4$ conics with $t_{3}=k(k-1)$ are nearly-free and hence they are not minimal plus--one generated, which this completes the proof. \end{proof} This result is a nice enumerative criterion that can allow us immediately decide which plus--one generated conic arrangements with nodes and tacnodes are actually minimal.
+If $n_{2}=0$, then $t_{3}=k(k-1)$ and this is possible only if $k\leq 4$, see \cite[Section 7]{GM}.
+Moreover, arrangements of $k\leq 4$ conics with $t_{3}=k(k-1)$ are nearly free by \cite[Proposition 1.6]{DJP} and hence they are not minimal plus--one generated, which completes the proof. \end{proof} This result is a nice enumerative criterion that can allow us immediately to decide which plus--one generated conic arrangements with nodes and tacnodes are actually minimal.

 We are ready to present our main result of this section. \begin{theorem} If $\mathcal{C} \subset \mathbb{P}^{2}_{\mathbb{C}}$ is a plus--one generated arrangement of $k\geq 2$ conics with only $n_{2}$ nodes and $t_{3}$ tacnodes and $d_{3}>d_{2}$, then $k \in \{2,3,4\}$.
 Furthermore, we can geometrically realize the following weak-combinatorics as plus--one generated conic arrangements with nodes and tacnodes: